-Please join our Network.
-Download and try out our Free Resources.
-Adapt them to your classes and share your versions with us.
+Welcome!
+Please join our network.
+Download and test out our resources.
+Adapt them and share your versions with us.
 Please attend one of our workshops!

 We have three aims:

 First to develop resources that empower learners by encouraging them to work with every other learner in the class in a playful, but purposeful, way.
 We want to nurture emotional and social development and make learners confident in sharing what they know....more

 Second to make complex ideas accessible by providing ways in which they can be presented in concrete, visual and tactile ways.
 By taking abstract thinking out of heads and putting it on the table.
 Not by simplifying but breaking ideas down and presenting them in case studies with lots of detail and examples.
 By providing scaffolding... more

 Third to encourage exploratory talk in the classroom.
 There is increasing evidence that talk and thinking work together to develop new meanings.
 There is also now neurological evidence that talk fuels brain development.
 Unfortunately there is also evidence that talk has been neglected in our classrooms and this has widened the gap in attainment.
 Talk is good for all learners and vital for children learning a new language while they are learning.
 Our activities scaffold talk and help teachers plan for the language to support thinking.
 They also allow learners to move from social language to curriculum/academic talk and from there to confident writing......more